deis/docs-v2/src/installing-workflow/index.md

 If you see a list of targets like the one above, `helmc` can communicate with the Kubernetes master.
 Double check that the master returned by `helmc target` matches the expected cluster.

+## Choose Your Deployment Strategy

+Deis Workflow includes everything it needs to run out of the box.
+However, these defaults are aimed at simplicity rather than production readiness.
+Production and staging deployments of Workflow should, at a minimum, use off-cluster storage.
+Which is used by Workflow components to store and backup critical data.
+Should an operator need to completely re-install Workflow, the required components can recover from off-cluster storage.
+See our documentation for [configuring object storage](configuring-object-storage.md) for more details.

+Workflow may also be configured to use off-cluster persistence for [Postgres](configuring-postgres.md) and Redis.
+A deployment strategy that mirrors the "stateless" clusters from Deis v1 PaaS.

+Last but not least, Workflow may also use a dedicated off-cluster image registry, including Docker Hub, Quay.io, ECR or GCR for all container images.
+Read more about [configuring your registry](configuring-registry.md).

 ## Add the Deis Chart Repository

 The [Deis Chart Repository](https://github.com/deis/charts) contains everything you need to install Deis Workflow onto